MichelleKendall/MichelleKendall.github.io/_posts/2020-05-28-interpreting-covid19-antibody-tests.md

 An <b>accurate</b> test has to perform well in both directions; it has to be right most of the time.
 But this silly example leads us to an important observation.
 In the early stages of an epidemic, and in some countries in the world today, there have been very few cases, and my "you have not had COVID-19" envelope would in fact be right most of the time.
-The <b>prevalence</b> of the disease - the number of people who have had it - will affect how often a test gives the right result.
+The <b>prevalence</b> of the disease - the proportion of the population who have had it - will affect how often a test gives the right result.
 The really counter-intuitive thing is that when prevalence is low, it's extra important that the test has high <b>specificity</b>.
 Here's an example to show what I mean.